Hardit Malik: Early life

 The second son of Sardar Bahadur Mohan Singh and Sardarni Lajvanti, he was born in Rawalpindi, Punjab, British India (now in Punjab, Pakistan).
 Malik was the title bestowed to his grandfather Sardar Khazan Singh.
+His older brother, Sir Teja Singh Malik, was an engineer during the contracting of New Delhi, whose daughter married Khushwant Singh, and his younger brother I.S.
+Malik was senior in the railways.

 He travelled to England aged 14, where he attended a prep school and then Eastbourne College, before reading history at Balliol College, Oxford, from October 1912, graduating in 1915.
 He achieved an Oxford blue in golf.

 Malik appeared in 18 first-class cricket matches.
 He played in five County Championship matches for Sussex in 1914 and then returned to play for Sussex in 1921, also playing one match for Oxford University in 1921.
 He later played for Sikhs and then Hindus in the short-lived Lahore Tournament in India between 1923 and 1930.
 A right-handed batsman, Malik scored 636 runs with a highest score of 106; as a bowler, he took four wickets with a best performance of two for 92.
 He captained the team while at Eastbourne College, and also represented Oxford University in golf.